The best way of getting rid of moles in your lawn or garden is often misunderstood.

 If you're serious about getting rid of moles, don't be fooled by noisemaking contraptions or various items shoved inside a mole tunnel.

-For best results, choose a reputable mole trap like the Victor Out O'Sight scissor trap or a reputable poison like the Tomcat Mole Killer Worm Formula and stop those moles from destroying your lawn or garden.
+For best results, choose a reputable mole trap, like the Victor Out O'Sight scissor trap, or a reputable poison like Talprid worm shaped baits, and stop those moles from destroying your lawn or garden.